Jacob Meyers Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the sixth-best in the league.
+- The Blue Jays pitching staff is seventh in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have a 4.86 team ERA that ranks 22nd among all league pitching staffs.
+- The Blue Jays have a 4.70 team ERA that ranks 20th among all MLB pitching staffs.

-- The Blue Jays give up the second-most home runs in baseball (26 total, 1.5 per game).
+- Blue Jays pitchers combine to allow the fifth-most home runs in baseball (26 total, 1.4 per game).

-- Bassitt (1-2) takes the mound for the Blue Jays in his fourth start of the season.
-He's put together a 7.63 ERA in 15 1/3 innings pitched, with 12 strikeouts.
+- Berrios (1-2) gets the starting nod for the Blue Jays in his fourth start of the season.
+He's put together a 7.98 ERA in 14 2/3 innings pitched, with 18 strikeouts.

-- In his last appearance on Thursday against the Detroit Tigers, the right-hander went six innings, allowing two earned runs while surrendering four hits.
+- The righty last appeared on Friday against the Tampa Bay Rays, when he tossed five innings, allowing one earned run while giving up four hits.

-- The 34-year-old has an ERA of 7.63, with 7.0 strikeouts per nine innings, in three games this season.
-Opponents have a .276 batting average against him.
+- In three games this season, the 28-year-old has a 7.98 ERA and 11 strikeouts per nine innings, while allowing a batting average of .306 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.